SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 ```
 run_cts
 ```

 * After CTS run, my slack values are setup:12.97,Hold:0.23
 * Here my both values are not voilating

 Since, clock is propagated, from this stage, we do timing analysis with real clocks.
-From now post cts analysis is performed by operoad within the openlane flow
+From now post cts analysis is performed by openroad within the openlane flow
 * We use the following command to execute CTS within OpenLane:
 ```
 openroad